gudemorning/balance-transfer/README.md

 https://smallgain.github.io/balance-transfer/

-Calculate how much you can transfer without paying a penny more, thanks to rounding errors.
+Calculate how much you can transfer without increasing your fee, thanks to rounding errors.

 ## How to use
 1. Enter the amount you want to transfer to another credit card.